CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The castle comprises seven deteriorating towers of varying sizes and heights, with the upper stories in various states of collapse.
 A brief flight of steps leads to a terrace before the main entrance.
 Beyond the remains of two broken doors lies a dimly lit hall.
 Round towers loom over the entrance, boasting dark arrow slits that oversee the terrace.
 ```

 No monsters currently occupy this area, although Vermkin sentries in area 3 are tasked with keeping watch.
 However, they peer out of the arrow slits only occasionally, so characters who move stealthily might have the opportunity to slip past them.
-Each character should make a Dexterity (Stealth) check, with the lowest check representing the DC for the Vermkins' Wisdom checks to notice the party.
+Each character should make a Stealth Skill check, with the lowest check representing the CL for the Vermkins' Perception Skill checks to notice the party.

 #### **Developments**